ministryofjustice/cloud-platform-terraform-rds-snapshot-limit-alert/README.md

-# Example RDS Snapshot Limit Alert - Installation / Configuration
+# RDS Snapshot Limit Alert - Installation / Configuration

 The module

-This module iterates through each teams' RDS manual snapshots and compares the snapshot count against the limit set.
-If the actual number of snapshot exceeds the limit a slack notification is sent to the Cloud Platform channel with details as follows:
+This module iterates through each teams' namespace to capture the limit set for the teams RDS manual snapshots and compares this against the actual number of manual RDS snapshots.

+If the actual number of manual snapshot exceeds the limit then a slack notification is sent to the Cloud Platform channel with details as follows:

-* Actual snapshot count
+* Actual snapshot count vs Limit set
 * RDS Server name
 * Team name
 * Link navigating to the snapshot AWS console